yonjah/ralphi/client/README.md

 - _host String (localhost)_ - host/ip  where Ralphi server is running on
 - _port Integer (8910)_ - port Ralphi server listens on
 - _timeout Integer (5000)_ - timeout for requests in miliseconds
+- _keepAlive Boolean (false)_ - if true http keep alive will be enabled when connecting to ralphi server (should have performance benefit)

 ## API
 Ralphi Client is using a Promise API all methods return Promises